alexnortn/bash-scripts/README.md

 Explanation

-For all the files in a folder of a certain type, rename (mv) file, by losing "${f}" prefix
+For all the files in a directory of the specified type, rename (mv) file, by losing "${f}" prefix

+2. Automate PDF --> JPG with imagemagick

+---

+Copy below

+	for f in *.pdf; do convert $f jpg/${f%.*}-%04d.jpg; done

+---

+Exploded view

+for f in *.pdf;
+	do convert $f jpg/${f%.*}-%04d.jpg;
+done

+---

+Explanation

+For all the files in a directory of the specified type, convert file from multipage-pdf to jpg; place converted filed in sub-directory <jpg/> using name of parent file ${f%.*} + 4 digit padded page number -%04d